M&A Insurance Definition

-Insurance, whether we like it or not, is part of the de-risking process of a business or a transaction.
-Just like all other insurance products, M&A (aka.
-Transactional Liability) insurance is a second line of defence used to transfer residual risk of a specific M&A transaction.
+It is insurance bought by either the Buyer or Seller or both for protection against certain deal risks within a Merger or Acquisition, and is therefore part of the M&A risk due diligence process.
+Just like all other insurance products, M&A Insurance (aka.
+Transactional Liability Insurance or Rep and Warranty Insurance) is a second line of defence used to transfer residual risk of a specific M&A transaction.
 Any M&A transaction will be exposed to a wide range of risks and claims as shown in Graph 1 below.

 (a) perform a detailed cost/benefit analysis on whether insurance is needed to protect the Purchase/Sale of a business; and